HKUDS/MMSSL/README.md

 <img src="./MMSSL.png" alt="MMSSL" />
 </p>

-MMSSL is a new multimedia recommender system MMSSL which integrates the generative modality-aware collaborative self-augmentation and the contrastive cross-modality dependency encoding.
+MMSSL is a new multimedia recommender system which integrates the generative modality-aware collaborative self-augmentation and the contrastive cross-modality dependency encoding.
 It achieves better performance than existing SOTA multi-model recommenders.

 <h2>Dependencies </h2>